blex-dex/contracts/README.md

     yarn install # Install all dependencies
-    yarn localnode # Run a local node yarn local # Deploy the smart contracts to the local test node yarn test # Run unit tests for the smart contracts·
+    yarn localnode # Run a local node yarn local # Deploy the smart contracts to the local test node yarn coverage # Run unit tests for the smart contracts· yarn deploy-localhost # Deploy all contracts on localhost network yarn test-localhost # Run unit tests on localhost network

 Before deploying and testing, make sure you have Node.js and Truffle framework installed locally.